 Vent type refers to the way in which fuel is burned and where the heat output is directed from the gas logs.
-The vent type you choose will be determined by the look and heating efficiency you are looking for, the type of fireplace in your home, and the local codes in your area.
-There are two options when it come to gas logs vent type: vented and vent free.
+The vent type you choose will be determined by the look and heating efficiency you want, the type of fireplace in your home, and the local codes in your area.
+There are two options when it comes to gas logs vent types: vented and vent free.

 - Most popular type of gas logs.